Founder & Principal ConsultantCompany: Brevity & Wit

 Role: Session Presenter

-Session: Communicating Inclusion: Using Human-centered Design to Get Everyone on Board with Your D&I Initiative (SEM-C)
+Communicating Inclusion: Using Human-centered Design to Get Everyone on Board with Your D&I Initiative

-Minal has a B.A. in English from Bowdoin College, a master’s degree in clinical psychology from Fordham University, and was formally trained in organizational development and change leadership at Georgetown University.
+Minal has a B.A. in English from Bowdoin College, a Master’s degree in clinical psychology from Fordham University, and was formally trained in organizational development and change leadership at Georgetown University.
 In 2016, she was selected as a Digital Production Fellow by Organizing for Action, the nonprofit advocacy group started by President Barack Obama.
 She is an Advisory Board member for Bring Change to Mind, the nonprofit started by the actress Glen Close and her sister Jessie Close to end mental health stigma.
 She lives with her family in Silver Spring, MD.